MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_CmdletBindingAttribute.md

 them operate like compiled cmdlets that are written in C#, and it provides access to features of cmdlets.

-Windows PowerShell binds the parameters of functions that have the CmdletBinding attribute in the same way that it binds the parameters of compiled cmdlets.
+PowerShell binds the parameters of functions that have the CmdletBinding attribute in the same way that it binds the parameters of compiled cmdlets.
 The $PSCmdlet automatic variable is available to functions with the CmdletBinding attribute, but the $Args variable